 In This Article

-I am working on a book about how to prepare for an AT thru-hike.
-As you might imagine, I have come across many Appalachian Trail resources in the process.
+I wrote a book about how to prepare for an AT thru-hike.
+As you might imagine, I came across many Appalachian Trail resources in the process.
 I don’t claim this list is complete, but I believe it is the most comprehensive one online.
 Regardless of your experience, I’d be surprised if you can’t find something new here to interest you.
 If you feel I have neglected anything significant, please leave a comment.

 About the Trail